lmendiboure/5G-Course/SDN/ReadME.md

 curl http://localhost:8080/firewall/ruless/SWITCH_ID # Display all the rules defined at a given time (in a terminal)

-ping X.X.X.X # check that ICMP packets are received (in Xterm)
+h1 ping h2 # check that ICMP packets are received

-$ wget http://X.X.X.X # check if non-ICMP packets are received (in Xterm)
+$ wget http://X.X.X.X # check if non-ICMP packets are received (in Xterm) -Depending on the docker image, xterm commands could potentially not be executed-
 ```
 **Note: By default, when the controller is launched, all links are cut.
 In other words, all communications are blocked**.